Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: Introduction

+The representation itself also distinguishes this work from previous machine learning approaches to arithmetic sequences.
+Neural networks applied to prime related predicates \cite{He2021} showed limited ability to reproduce their distribution, and theoretical arguments based on Kolmogorov complexity \cite{KolpakovRocke2023,KolpakovRocke2024} suggest that the prime indicator function is not compressible within standard statistical frameworks.
+Related work on modular classification of integers \cite{Wu2023} shows that high accuracy is obtained only when externally provided arithmetic features are incorporated into the data representation.
 Attempts to predict prime gaps or infer prime ratios using sequential or dense architectures \cite{Pylov2023,Blake2023} demonstrate local predictive ability over restricted ranges, but accuracy degrades as size increases and no structural inference emerges.
-Early neural factorization experiments \cite{Jansen2005} concluded that numerical encodings behave as noise beyond superficial correlations, and this has been confirmed with modern models \cite{NeneUludag2022}, where degradation in performance with bit length strongly suggests that structural information is absent from raw inputs.
-More advanced diffusion–based refinement techniques \cite{Freivalds2023} have produced improved numerical results on limited ranges, but scaling issues remain.

-Machine–learning methods have also been used to approximate the Möbius function and related arithmetic predicates \cite{QinYe2024,LeeKim2024}, often achieving high accuracy, but only when the input includes explicit structured information such as modular reductions or sparse encodings, indicating that the models exploit externally supplied arithmetic descriptors rather than discovering internal generative logic.

-Most of these studies operate on representations that expose only partial aspects of the multiplicative structure of the integers, whether via numerical encoding, handcrafted features, or modular reductions.
-In the present work, the integers are represented through their complete multiplicative tree structure, encoded as Dyck words in the corpus $\NT$.
+Early neural factorization experiments \cite{Jansen2005} concluded that numerical encodings behave as noise beyond superficial correlations, a finding confirmed with modern models \cite{NeneUludag2022}, where degradation with bit length strongly suggests that structural information is absent from raw inputs.
+Diffusion-based refinement techniques \cite{Freivalds2023} have produced improved numerical results on limited ranges, but scaling issues remain.
+Machine learning methods have also been used to approximate the M\"obius function and related arithmetic predicates \cite{QinYe2024,LeeKim2024}, often achieving high accuracy, but only when the input includes explicit structured information such as modular reductions or sparse encodings.
+Most of these studies thus operate on representations that expose only partial aspects of the multiplicative structure of the integers, whether via numerical encoding, handcrafted features, or modular reductions.
+Here, instead, the integers enter the model through their complete multiplicative tree structure, encoded as Dyck words: no external arithmetic descriptor is supplied, and whatever structure is learned must be extracted from the raw deterministic text.